Mullion Range State Conservation Area

 Historic Water Race walking track, Mullion Range State Conservation Area.
 Photo: OEH

-Learn about the past by discovering fascinating remnants of the Mullion's gold mining boom.
-From 1860 to 1920, intrepid gold mining pioneers created mining sites and a walking track.
-Visit the disused mines and wander along to the track and imagine how they built these by hand to transport water from the creek to mining areas.
+Explore the past by discovering fascinating remnants of the Mullion's gold mining boom.
+From 1860 to 1920, intrepid gold mining pioneers created mining sites and a water race that was built by hand to transport water from the creek to the mining areas.

 The Falls Water Falls, Mullion Range State Conservation Area.
 Photo: Colin Adams